Skip to main content

 Mistake 1: Building the framework without the leadership team.
 The KPI tree works when owners are in the room.
 If you build it alone, no one owns the metrics.

 Mistake 2: Keeping features that do not connect.
 The Shipped Revenue Framework will surface orphan initiatives.
 Kill them.
-Every quarter I see portfolios carrying 15-20% of roadmap that maps to nothing.
+Every quarter I see portfolios carrying a material slice of roadmap that maps to nothing in the value creation plan.

 Mistake 3: Skipping the cadence.
 The frameworks are useless without the rhythm.
 A KPI tree without a weekly review is a poster.
 The cadence is what makes the work show up in the numbers.